Forty Phat Trails On Four Fat Tires

 The Easter Jeep Safari kicks off the season.
 You’ll want lockers.
 (See: Hells Revenge, Steel Bender, Gold Bar Rim)

 The national parks don’t have a monopoly on the area’s best treks.
-(See: Negro Bill Canyon (haven’t they renamed that yet?), Hunter Canyon, Corona/Bowtie Arch, Fisher Towers)
+(See: Negro Bill Canyon, Hunter Canyon, Corona/Bowtie Arch, Fisher Towers)

 Uniquely positioned to access both the Green and Colorado Rivers.
 Rapids up to class IV, so be kind of careful.
 (See: Westwater, Cataract Canyon, Desolation Canyon)